 - Model validation

 Impact and engagement

-We were also instrumental in assisting students setting up the Griff Fund Investment Society.
-The first student-led university investment fund in the UK, the society received £10,000 sponsorship from Paul Griffiths, a University of York alumnus and City investor, with which to make real money investments and offer invaluable experience of ‘real world’ investment management.
+We were also instrumental in assisting students in setting up the Griff Fund Investment Society.
+The first student-led university investment fund in the UK, the society received £10,000 sponsorship from Paul Griffiths, a University of York alumnus and City investor, with which to make real money investments and offer invaluable experience of real-world investment management.
 All profits are donated to student bursaries and societies.